-The Air Force Office of Special Investigations has been the Air Force's major investigative service since Aug.1, 1948.
+The Office of Special Investigations has been the Department of the Air Force's major investigative service since Aug.1, 1948.
 The agency reports to the Inspector General, Office of the Secretary of the Air Force.
-AFOSI provides professional investigative service to commanders of all Air Force activities.
+OSI provides professional investigative service to commanders of all Department of the Air Force activities.
 Its primary responsibilities are criminal investigations and counterintelligence services.

 Eyes of the Eagle

 OSI has more than 2,000 military and civilian federally credentialed special agents.
 The command has more than 1,000 professional and military staff personnel providing operational support command-wide.
 The military and civilian professionals are supported by nearly 400 Air Force Reservists, both officer and enlisted.
 OSI Reservists are Individual Mobilization Augmentees who serve as both credentialed special agents and professional staff members.

 In addition to the command's headquarters at Quantico, Va., OSI has seven field investigations regions aligned with Air Force major commands: Region 1 with Air Force Materiel Command, Air Force Special Operations Command, Air Force Reserve Command; Region 2 with Air Combat Command, U.S. Air Forces Central Command; Region 3 with Air Mobility Command; Region 4 with Air Education and Training Command; Region 5 with U.S. Air Forces in Europe and Air Forces Africa, Region 6 with Pacific Air Forces, and Region 8 with United States Space Force, Air Force Global Strike Command.

 Located around the world are subordinate field units of these regions comprised of squadrons, detachments and operating locations.
 In sum, OSI operates more than 290 field units worldwide.